What Does Your Perspective Mean?

 You may just as easily have looked to the opposite side of the room, to where people were bored, or further over to where some were drunk and fighting.
 All of those groups were available for you to see, but you don’t notice them all.

-So What Makes Your Perspective Notice One Group Over Another?
+So What Makes Your Perspective Influential

 - Is it because they stand out?

-- Well yes that’s one reason.
+- Well yes, that’s one reason.

 - Is it because most of the people in the room were feeling that way.